Tantalum73/Audiograph/README.md

 **Please** provide feedback on the API, its integration, documentation and examples! :)

 ## Background
 iOS 13 introduced an awesome way to provide stocks-charts to visually impaired users.
 Using a custom accessibility-rotor they are providing spoken chart analysis and an audiograph that renders the chart by using audio.
-That's the most accurate way of describing a chart that otherwise would only available visually.
+That's the most accurate way of describing a chart that otherwise would only be available visually.
 Take a look at the following video if you haven't tried it out yourself:

 <a href="https://anerma.de/uploads/iOS_13_Audiograph.mp4"><img height=600 src="Media/iOS_13_preview.png" alt="Screenshot" /></a>

 ## Audiograph
 Unfortunately there is no public API from Apple that enables developers to implement it in their apps (yet).
-I think that charts can provide a great way of presenting information, but we should not limit their use to those users without impairments.
+I think that charts can provide a great way of presenting information, but we should not limit their use to those without impairments.
 This is where Audiograph comes into play:

 <a href="https://anerma.de/uploads/Audiograph_Demo_small.mp4"><img height=600 src="Media/Audiograph_preview.png" alt="Screenshot" /></a>

 ## Example
 The example app provides many things related to presenting a cool chart.
 I wrote about the chart in my [blog](https://anerma.de/blog/tear-down-trade-republic-charts).
 However, this project is about accessibility.
-You can find everything related to accessibility in the file `ChartView+Accessibility`.
+You can find everything related to accessibility in the file `ChartView+Accessibility.swift`.

 To run the example project, clone this repo, and open iOS Example.xcworkspace from the iOS Example directory.

-## Points to improve on the next Iteration
-* [x] Computing samples on a background queue
-* [x] Remove debug print statements
-* [x] Performance tests and analysis
-* [ ] Design a cool icon (because all OS projects need a logo, obviously)

-A version 1.0 will not launch until those points are addressed.

 ## Usage
 After stating `import Audiograph` you can initialize Audiograph with localized phrases.
 Those phrases will improve  the experience of your users.